Istanbul Walls: Self-Guided Walking Tour + Detailed Map

 However, exercise extreme caution when climbing/ walking on ramparts with children.

-Why Visit the Istanbul Walls?
+Why Visit the Old City Walls?

 Istanbul’s old city walls cut through a fascinating area of the city that differs significantly from the primary tourist centers, lending a far different perspective on daily life in this city of 15 million.